Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron International Growth Fund (Institutional Shares) declined 0.42% in the fourth quarter, yet outperformed the MSCI ACWI ex USA IMI Growth Index by 204 basis points, mainly due to stock selection.
+The Baron International Growth Fund (Institutional Shares) increased 2.87% in the first quarter, yet trailed the MSCI ACWI ex USA IMI Growth Index by 188 basis points, primarily due to stock selection.